/

 • AFNR-CFMFS-12 Obtain, evaluate, and communicate information on how waves and tides are created and their influence on coastal processes.

-Suggested Viewing: Shrimping in Coastal Georgia, A Century of Fishing
+Suggested Reading: Shrimping in Coastal Georgia, A Century of Fishing

 REQUEST A FIELD TRIP